Vngi/Habbo-Origins-Quick-Resize/README.md

 ### Acknowledgments

-- Thank you to AutoHotkey community for their scripting resources.
+- Thank you to the AutoHotkey community for their scripting resources.